mvturnho/OpenHaspDesigner/README.md

 # Please use the online version at https://haspdesigner.qrisonline.nl/
 Codebase is behind on the online working version.
-Because of limitations with browser communication with the plates and homeassistant integration with Tauri is currently under development.
+Because of limitations with browser communication with the plates and homeassistant.

+Integration with Tauri (https://v2.tauri.app/) is currently under development.

 # openhasp-designer